bennettandrewm/Microsoft_Box_Office_Analysis/README.md

 Many more movies with the largest budgets (>$70M) have an ROI >= 1.
 In fact, there appears to be a trend where as the budgets get larger, the more movies make money.
 It's important to know that these numbers do not factor in cost of distribution and marketing.

 #### DIRECTORS
-To determine who are the best directors, we wanted to see who had the best track record in the budget range.
+To determine the best directors, we wanted to see who had the best track record in the budget range.
 We found all of the directors who made AT LEAST 2 movies in this range, and looked at their average profit.
 In other words, we ranked these directors in descending order based on mean Gross Margin and Voila!

 ![Directors.png](https://github.com/bennettandrewm/Microsoft_Box_Office_Analysis/blob/master/Images/Directors.png)

 #### GRAPH 3 - Directors with Best Average ROI in the $>70M range
 There are 44 directors who have made at least 2 successful Adventure.
 Kyle Banda, Chris Renaud, Steve Martino, Francis Lawrence, Joss Whedon, and Anthony Russo all have ROI > 5.
 Directors matter.

-### Conclusion - Directors with Best Average Margins in the $>70M range
+## Conclusion - Directors with Best Average Margins in the $>70M range
-While there's much more work to done to launch the movie studio, the data from the past 20 years shows, Adventure movies are most strongly correlated with Gross Profit Margin.
+While there's much more work to done to launch the movie studio, the data from the past 20 years shows, Adventure movies in (Sci-Fi, Animation, and Action) are most strongly correlated with Gross Profit Margin.
 More big budget movies break even than any other budget.
 And finding a director matters.
 Microsoft should target these directors (provided in the visual) on this list that have a track record of making profitable, Big Budget Adventure movies.
 So... let's greenlight the studio!